-“Big Magic: Creative Living Beyond Fear” by Elizabeth Gilbert, yes the woman from that horrible, cheesy ‘Eat, Pray, Love’-fest that took 3 hours from my life…twice, voluntarily (it almost seems like I LIKED this story, doesn’t it?).
-Don’t get me wrong, I can be an intensely cynical person and I’d love to hate on books like ‘Big Magic’ just like I did with ‘Eat Pray Love’ — but I just can’t.
+“Big Magic: Creative Living Beyond Fear” by Elizabeth Gilbert, yes the woman from the story from ‘Eat, Pray, Love’.
+Don’t get me wrong, I can be an intensely cynical person, and I’d love to hate on books like ‘Big Magic’ — but I just can’t.
 I’m a sucker for passionate, creative and somewhat-romantic ideologies.
 Even if it took me over a year to finish this damned book.
 Wonders never cease, huh?

 I have to admit, even though Big Magic was lovely, inspiring and honest, sometimes it was just too much, too preachy, too…easy?
-I’m a big advocate for not trying to oversimplify every-fucking-thing.
-I think some things are hard, tough, complicated — and there’s beauty in that.
+I’m a big advocate for not trying to oversimplify everything.
+I think some things just ARE hard, tough, complicated — and there’s beauty in that.
 So I definitely get the incredibly mixed reviews that Gilbert got on this one.
-Some chapters were incredibly motivational and inspiring, but others seemed pretentious and agonizing to read.
+Some chapters were motivational and inspiring, but others seemed pretentious and agonizing to read.
 I guess this is one of those books, like with quite a few other books in this universe, that has to be on your night-stand during just the right moment in your life.
-And then, but only then, there will be that mind-blowing, etc., etc., Big Magic happening that Gilbert gushes about in this book.
+And then, but only then, there will be that mind-blowing etc, Big Magic happening that Gilbert gushes about in this book.

 - We are all inherently creative.